 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business and our supply chains, we are aware of the importance of training for colleagues to ensure that they are conscious of the nature of the risks, what warning signs they should look for and what steps they should take in response as part of a responsible business.
-Training in relation to the Act, modern slavery risks and their practical implications for the procurement process will continue to be provided using online training on modern slavery and ethical purchasing to relevant personnel in key departments and those managing critical supply arrangements.
+Training in relation to the Act, modern slavery risks and their practical implications for the procurement process was delivered to a wide global audience using online training on modern slavery and ethical purchasing.
+This ensures that relevant personnel in key departments and those managing critical supply and high-risk arrangements have been regularly trained.